THIS IS MY JAM: Liz Phair-”6’1″”

 Posted in: Uncategorized

 What is Liz Phair to a girl like me?
 Phair was making manic-pixie claims of being your “average everyday sane psycho supergoddess” when I was 10 years old and struggling to get my mom to let me buy my first training bra.
 At that point, she’d already run around the feminist block and come out the other side.
-I probably first heard her as shopping mall muzak or on the “10 Going On 30” Soundtrack- you decide which is better.
-Considering the reverence I hold for Young Adult fiction and mid-2000s fashions, it probably means a lot that my view of Liz Phair started through the eyes of me as a capital-G “Girl” who had 2 sleepovers every weekend and worshiped at the alter of “Teen Vogue.”
+I probably first heard her as shopping mall muzak or on the “13 Going On 30” Soundtrack- you decide which is better.
+Considering the reverence I hold for young adult fiction and mid-2000s fashions, it probably means a lot that my view of Liz Phair started through the eyes of me as a capital-G “Girl” who had 2 sleepovers every weekend and worshiped at the alter of “Teen Vogue.”

 Of course I’d heard of “Exile in Guyville” but, by the time I had, I was already over it.
 In high school I liked listening to guys who sounded mad and sad or drunk and sad ( <3 <3 <3 Isaac Brock <3 <3 <3.)
 I was jaded about gurrrrrrl power and riot girrrrls and really especially jaded about Lilith Fair (which I read about at age 9 in the music booklet that accompanied my Daisy Rock guitar so the joke is really on me.)
-Feminism was a sort-of dirty word to me for man-hating, out of touch womyn who couldn’t get out of the 70s.
+Feminism was a dirty word for man-hating, out of touch womyn who couldn’t get out of the 70s.
 I read the lyrics of “Flower” and cringed while rolling my eyes.
 I was woefully misinformed.

 The alienation I felt as a young girl who though I shouldn’t like other women sharing their feelings- that fear of the weakness associated with feminine narratives and emotions- is what I overcame to appreciate Phair.
 Now I can’t imagine shying away from the label “feminist” -OBVIOUSLY I am a feminist and OBVIOUSLY “Girl Rock” is a dumb patriarchal concept because rock is rock and OBVIOUSLY LIZ PHAIR IS AWESOME.
 I grew up on India Arie and Fiona Apple- I even had a love affair with “Jagged Little Pill” in 6th grade- so I don’t know who I thought I was kidding but it was dumb to think I could fool them.
 In rejecting Liz Phair, I may have been trying to reject all of the hyper-embarrassing younger version of myself: the vapid tween, the emotional gurl etc. I didn’t realize I could have it all- the marshmallow fluff of a Meg Cabot book and a Taylor Swift song, the no-bullshit-scream-alongs in the car to “Trucker’s Atlas”, and a grungy alto-soaked flannel female solidarity – and not have to feel embarrassed; that I could like all of these versions of femininity (which, to be honest, is still a slim selection) and not have to feel bad about it.
 That I could be a girl who liked “Why Can’t I” AND “Divorce Song.”
-It bums me out that Phair seemed to have gotten backlash herself for trying to make those two types of music herself.
+It bums me out that Phair seemed to have gotten backlash herself for trying to make those two types of music.